apache/tajo/tajo-docs/src/main/sphinx/configuration/storage-site-json.rst

 Spaces
 ------

-This is a section for registering table spaces.
+This is a section for registering tablespaces.
 Some space config example is here:

 .. code:: json

   "spaces": {
-    "hbase_cluster1": {
+    "jdbc_mysql": {
-      "uri": "hbase://quorum1:port,quorum2:port/",
+      "uri": "jdbc:mysql://127.0.0.1:3306",
+      "configs": {
+        "mapped_database":"mydb",
+        "connection_properties": {
+          "username":"tajouser",
+          "password":"123456"
+        }
-      "config": { ... }
+      }
     },
     ...
   }

-* **space name** : Your own table space name which indicates a specific table space.
+* **space name** : Your own tablespace name which indicates a specific tablespace.
 Alpha-numeric characters and underscore(_) are permitted.
-* **uri** : An URI address of a table space
+* **uri** : An URI address of a tablespace
-* **config** : It is optional.
-You can specify it as JSON object to pass to each table space handler.
+* **configs** : It is optional.
+You can specify it as JSON object to pass to each tablespace handler.

-After you specify a table space, you can use it in `create table statement <../sql_language/ddl.html#create-table>`_.
+After you specify a tablespace, you can use it in `create table statement <../sql_language/ddl.html#create-table>`_.

 --------
 Storages